The client functions are divided into the following submodules:

 - Blockchain integrity checks.
 Function for checking the validity of a block (its compliance with consensus algorithm)

 A hash of the entire blockchain state is a part of each block (see data storage).
-This hash is formed using Merkle and Merkle Patricia indexes.
+This hash is formed using Merkle and Merkle Patricia indices.
 Thus, using functions for proof verification, one can verify the commitment of any blockchain data in a block.
 The block itself can be verified using blockchain integrity verification.

 There are two typical use cases for the light client: